devskale/offpunk/README.md

 will refresh your bookmarks if those are at least 12h old.
 If cache-validity is not set or set to 0, any cache is considered good and only content never cached before will be fetched.

-At the moment, caching only work for gemini:// ressources. gopher:// is not implemented and http(s):// ressources are sent to an "offline browser" (by default, None, nothing is done).
-It could be useful to send the http:// links to a text file in order to visit them while online.

 ## TODO

 Known issues in the code:
-* WONTFIX: Sync is slow if you have bookmarks with lot of links that change very often.
 * FIXME0: Certificates error are not handled in --sync
 * FIXME1: consider root file is always index.gmi or index.html

 * TODO: Update blackbox to reflect cache hits.
-* TODO: allow to search cache while offline

 ## More